Skip to content

 8-pin Fischer Plug

-The Fischer plug is primarily found on Agusta helicopters.
+The Fischer plug is primarily found on Leonardo Agusta Westland helicopters.
 It is commonly used in Agusta models such as the AW109 and AW139.
 The Fischer plug provides a secure and reliable connection for voice communication in these helicopters.

 Fischer Plug